microsoft/promptflow/examples/tutorials/flow-deploy/docker/README.md

 # Deploy a flow using Docker

-This example demos how to deploy [web-classification](../../flows/standard/web-classification/README.md) as a docker app.
+This example demos how to deploy flow as a docker app.
+We will use [web-classification](../../flows/standard/web-classification/README.md) as example in this tutorial.

 ## Build a flow as docker format app